-3.2 Overseas Counterpart Organisations
+3.2 Overseas Counterpart Organisations (OCO)

-Overseas Counterpart Organisations (OCO) organisations may wish to demonstrate commitment to the partnership and Fellowship program by making a co-contribution such as providing office or class space or covering internal travel cost to attend in-country activities.
+OCOs may wish to demonstrate commitment to the partnership and Fellowship program by making a cocontribution such as providing office or class space or covering internal travel cost to attend in-country activities.

-The OCOs cannot be an international arm or branch of the Australian organisation, nor can it be under the same overarching international organisation or international consortium as the Australian organisation.
+The OCOs cannot be an international arm or branch of the AHO, nor can it be under the same overarching international organisation or international consortium as the Australian organisation.
 The OCO must operate and reside in an eligible country.

 DFAT will consider new or emerging partnerships with OCOs.
-Australian organisations seeking funding to support the establishment of new organisational links with OCO's will need to demonstrate a strong understanding of the country and context in which they propose to work.
+AHOs seeking funding to support the establishment of new organisational links with OCO's will need to demonstrate a strong understanding of the country and context in which they propose to work.